Zubo: Plot

 Zubo is set in the world of Zubalon, which is inhabited by a race called the Zubos.
 Zubalon is under siege by Big Head and his army of fake Zubo clones, named Zombos.

 The objective of the game is to go on a journey around Zubalon with a team of any 3 Zubos you meet along your way, to scavenger through 3 different worlds, defeat all bosses, and then defeat the final boss, Big Head at the end of the game to save and restore the world of Zubalon.

-Bosses

-"Tech Head", the 3rd boss out of 4 total bosses in the game.
-Tech Head is the boss of "Super Island", which is the 3rd world of the game.
-He makes his first appearance on Super Island once you reach that area in the game.

-Tech Head's debut appearance in the game.
-He appears when you enter Super Island.
-He's a threat to the player and challenges the player to a battle.

-The final physical form of Tech Head.
-After you defeat him in his tower an (x) number of times (3 times), he transitions into this physical form for the last battle between him and the player.

-The final and overall boss of the game, "Big Head".
-Boss of Sleepy Head, Icy Head, and Tech Head.
-He's in charge of placing and controlling all the Zombos, planting his evil roots, and wreaking havoc on Zubalon.